-It’s not easy to find suitable part-time jobs in Kenya, but getting paid for doing something that doesn’t require much of your time is possible.
+Finding suitable part-time jobs in Kenya is difficult, but getting paid for something that doesn’t require much of your time is possible.

 After all, who among us hasn’t looked at their bank account and thought, I need a side hustle!